mathurada/CMS-Microsite/README.md

 - First Page: Login
 - All of page: Check authorize login
-- For demostartion: Skip authorize login by `http://localhost:4200/#/home`. (close script for the cheking)
+- For demostartion: Skip authorize login by `http://localhost:4200/#/home`. (close script for the checking)

 ## Code scaffolding